 Lastly, you may consider if you have other accounts you can move over from other custodians?
 Diversifying your investment portfolio right now is a strong consideration many people are having.
 Public assets may not have as much control as private assets, and those who have had their accounts at more traditional custodians, are finding that Self-Directed IRA custodians can offer the ability for the individual to truly take control and invest in what they are knowledgeable and comfortable with.
 IRAs can always be transferred between other IRAs, so doing your research to see which custodian meets your specific needs and transferring an existing account to a different or new account may help you maximize your IRAs, too.

 Times can be uncertain, but your retirement does not have to fall by the wayside.
 You still have time to maximize your future, and make the most of the contribution limits.
 If you don’t have an IRA or made a contribution for 2019, know that it’s not too late for you to get started either!
 Feel free to call Quest and we can provide more education for you, and see how we can help you get started maximizing your accounts to their full potential!
 Call us at 855-FUN-IRAs.
+To learn more about how to get started investing with a self-directed IRA, schedule a 1-on-1 consultation with an IRA Specialist by clicking HERE.

 Check out this video to learn more about 2019 and 2020 IRA contributions, and how to contribute to your Quest account.